If you'd like to learn about the components of soil and understand what good dirt is comprised of, welcome to Learn Dirt. You're in the right place!

 To find out what macro and micronutrients your soil has and in what amounts, I love these soil test kits.
 They run your dirt @ the lab and give you digital soil composition results.

-You can also give your local Cooperative Extension a call for a soil test, which I've found is often less expensive than the commercial test above.
-They'll send you a kit and you send it in to the lab.
+You can also give your local Cooperative Extension a call for a soil test.
+Mine is more expensive than the commercial test above, but yours may offer less expensive tests.

 No matter what you use to check your soil composition, it's important to gain as much understanding as you can about your dirt.
 This gives you valuable insight into what it might need, what's lacking, and how any of your soil-building efforts are paying off.